jnweiger/freecad-macro-MeasureDistance/README.md

 # freecad-macro-MeasureDistance

+This macro is just an exercise.
+It does technically work similar as the yellowish round measurement icons, except I have no GUI whatsoever.
+Simply printig to stdout.
+If you come here because the blue ruler is annoying, it does not snap, it cannot do angles, etc... then you are wrong here.
+Use the Measurement icons that do not look like a ruler.
+They snap perfectly fine, and do a wonderful job.

 1) Copy the file MeasureDistance.FCMacro to your ~/.local/share/FreeCAD/Macro/ folder.
    (The personal macro folder could also be ~/.FreeCAD/Macro/ )
 2) (Re)start freecad,